spoonapps/docs/reference/spoon_server/g-troubleshooting.md

             <p>I am unable to access the Administration Site or Portal Site from another machine.</p>
          </td>
          <td>
             <p>Microsoft Windows security settings might be restricting external connections to the ports assigned to the Administration and/or Portal sites.
-For information about configuring Spoon Server security settings, refer to&nbsp;<span style="text-decoration: underline;"><a href="/display/spoondoc/Configure+Spoon+Server+Security"><span style="text-decoration: underline;">Configuring Spoon Server Security</span></a></span>.</p>
+For information about configuring Spoon Server security settings, refer to&nbsp;Configuring Spoon Server Security.</p>
          </td>
       </tr>
       <tr>